 Canada must ban neonics

-The good news is that Health Canada has proposed to phase out the commonly used neonic pesticide imidacloprid within three to five years and has launched special reviews of other neonics registered for use by farmers in Canada.
+Health Canada has proposed to phase out the commonly used neonic pesticide imidacloprid within three to five years and has launched special reviews of other neonics registered for use in Canada.

 Imidacloprid is used to control pests on canola, grown mostly in Western Canada.
 It’s also used as a spray for trees and some greenhouse products, and even to control ticks and fleas on household pets.